fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Notes:**

 1. If you have a Windows device you can create Windows and Android applications.
-To create iOS applications is always required a Mac, and in this case you can create iOS and Android application using Xamarin Studio.
-With a Mac and Windows running in Parallels or VMware is possible to create the three targets at the same time (but is required a Windows Phone device to do the deploy!).
+To create iOS applications a Mac is always required, and in this case you can create iOS and Android application using Xamarin Studio.
+With a Mac and Windows running in Parallels or VMware it is possible to create the three targets at the same time (but a Windows Phone device is required for the deployment!).
-2. Xamarin Plugin for Visual Studio in only available for Business plan and for developers that participate in Open Source projects.
+2. Xamarin Plugin for Visual Studio is only available on Business plan and for developers that participate in Open Source projects.
-3. Each student should get your own Xamarin Student License for free in [xamarin.com/student](https://xamarin.com/student).
+3. Each student may acquire their own Xamarin Student License for free in [xamarin.com/student](https://xamarin.com/student).

 ## Guides

-### 1. Create a Xamarin Forms project
+### 1. Creating a Xamarin Forms project

-The application you will create is a Xamarin Forms application, based in Portable Class Library project.
+The application that will be created is a Xamarin Forms application, based on Portable Class Library project.

 #### Using Xamarin Studio in Mac